-Fountain was porcelain urinal, which was signed “R. Mutt” and titled Fountain.
+Fountain is a porcelain urinal, which was signed “R. Mutt” and titled Fountain.
 Submitted for the exhibition of the Society of Independent Artists, in 1917, the first annual exhibition by the Society to be staged at The Grand Central Palace in New York, Fountain was rejected by the committee, even though the rules stated that all works would be accepted from artists who paid the fee.
-Fountain was displayed and photographed at Alfred Stieglitz’s studio, and the photo published in The Blind Man, but the original has been lost.
-The work is regarded by art historians and theorists of the avant-garde.
+Fountain was displayed and photographed at Alfred Stieglitz’s studio, and the photo was published in The Blind Man, but the original has been lost.
+This work is highly regarded among art historians and theorists of the avant-garde.
 17 replicas commissioned by Duchamp in the 1960s now exist.

 Bicycle Wheel consists of a bicycle fork with its front wheel mounted upside-down on a wooden stool.
 In 1913, at his Paris studio, Duchamp mounted the bicycle wheel upside-down onto a stool, spinning it occasionally just to watch it.
 Later, he denied that its creation was purposeful, although it has come to be known as the first of his readymades.
 “I enjoyed looking at it,” he said.
 “Just as I enjoy looking at the flames dancing in the fireplace.”